TerryV8/click-count/docs/scalability_web-app.md

           imagePullPolicy: Always
 ```

+Be careful, make sure to change the hostAliases accordingly. (eg. in AWS, the ip will be: "")
 We especially added those lines
 which will append the /etc/hosts on each pod
 to map the redis server ip with the ip 10.211.55.4, which is fixed.